vc-assist/backend/README.md

 - `docs/` - documentation
 - `cmd/` - all official entrypoints/build targets
+   - `authd/` - the service that handles the authentication flow, issuing of tokens and verification codes.
+   - `powerschoold/` - the service that fetches a student's powerschool data given a valid key in keychain.
 - `lib/` - shared libraries
    - `platforms/` - bootleg APIs for various platforms
 - `dev/` - code for setting up the development environment